-Opinion: The City of Newport should take advantage of the Equitable Development Plan | What's Up Newp
+Opinion: The City of Newport should take advantage of the Equitable Development Plan - What's Up Newp

 What perhaps those Councilors and Planning Board Members didn’t realize is the NEUP acknowledges the displacement, the development it advocates for, will exacerbate.
 From the NEUP pg.
 71: “While the North End Urban Plan takes active measures to promote equity through improved civic amenity and public benefit, the desired economic development is likely to increase displacement pressures on low and moderate‐income persons in the surrounding residential neighborhoods”.
 The plan goes on to recommend the development and adoption of measures to counteract that displacement.
 Also from pg.
 71: “the City should continuously work to develop an understanding of the factors that contribute to displacement and should create solutions to maintain neighborhood stability.
 Such solutions may include taxation measures, zoning amendments, community benefits and other development incentives.”

-Rather than a potential delay to the process, the Equitable Development Plan by SGA represents an opportunity for the City to have its displacement problem solved for it, for free, by the pre‐eminent national experts in the field.
+Rather than a potential delay to the process, the Equitable Development Plan by SGA represents an opportunity for the City to have its displacement problem solved for it, for free, by the preeminent national experts in the field.
 It’s true, as the Mayor stated, Smart Growth America does not work for the City, they work for the Newport Health Equity Zone.
 What that means is the cost of the Equitable Development Plan is being paid for with fundraising, not City funds.
 That said, the HEZ is actively appealing to the City to participate in this planning process as a partner.

 The City should take advantage of this incredible resource, brought to it by the community, to solve a problem its own plan highlights.
 The City Council and Staff should be thanking the HEZ, rather than implying it’s somehow throwing a wrench in the works.
 Quite the opposite, the HEZ has brought the exact wrench needed to fix this tricky problem.